-How you can pay Corporation Tax if you manage your ships from the UK and they weigh 100 tons or more.
+Understand how you can pay tonnage tax if you manage your ships from the UK and they weigh 100 tons or more.

-Tonnage tax can be used instead of Corporation Tax for working out the tax you owe on your profits.
+Tonnage tax is a form of Corporation Tax for working out the tax you owe on your profits.

 You can choose to pay tonnage tax on a fixed notional profit, instead of your actual profits from your shipping activities.
 This is based on the net tonnage of your ships.